 It was the second picture to tackle the subject of conversion therapy that year, following the premiere of The Miseducation of Cameron Post at Sundance in January.
 Starring Chloe Grace-Moretz, Post similarly tells the story of a small-town teen coerced into anti-gay counselling after her boyfriend catches her making out with a girl.

-When we think about conversion therapy, we usually picture exactly what these two films portray: horrifying “treatment centres” in the backcountry of middle America that surely couldn’t exist in 2018.
+When we think about conversion therapy, we usually picture exactly what these two films portray: horrifying “treatment centres” in the backcountry of middle America that surely couldn’t exist now.
 But Canada has a history of conversion therapy, too, and it happened—and is still happening—right under our noses, in major cities across the country.